Note

 Inside the shopping cart app

 Orleans is a reliable and scalable framework for building distributed applications.
-For this tutorial, you will deploy a simple shopping cart app built using Orleans to Azure App Service.
+For this tutorial, deploy a simple shopping cart app built using Orleans to Azure App Service.
 The app exposes the ability to manage inventory, add and remove items in a cart, and shop available products.
 The client is built using Blazor with a server hosting model.
 The app is architected as follows:

 The preceding diagram shows that the client is the server-side Blazor app.
 It's composed of several services that consume a corresponding Orleans grain.
 Each service pairs with an Orleans grain as follows: